Extracting total Amb programs from proofs: Extraction of concurrent programs from CFP proofs

 We show that the realizability interpretation of $\CFP$ is sound in the sense that from every $\CFP$ derivation one can extract a program realizing the proven formula (Theorem~\ref{thm-soundnessI}).
-Proofs take place in the system $\RCFP$ introduced in Section~\ref{sub-cfp} which is based on classical logic.
-Classical logic is needed since for the rules (Rest-intro), (Rest-stab), and (Conc-lem), the verification that the extracted programs are realizers uses the law of excluded middle.
 In Section~\ref{sub-partial} we show the realizability of the new proof rules and hence the soundness of the extracted programs.

-In Section~\ref{subsec:soundness} we show that, for a class of `admissible' formulas, the data of an extracted program $M$ (i.e., the elements of $\ddata(\val{M})$) realize the formula obtained by deleting the operator $\Set$ and replacing every restriction by the corresponding implication.
+In Section~\ref{subsec:soundness} we show that, {for formulas satisfying a certain syntactic condition, } the data of an extracted program $M$ (i.e., the elements of $\ddata(\val{M})$) realize the formula obtained by deleting $\Set$ and replacing restriction by implication.

 Recall that, by the Computational Adequacy Theorems \ref{thm:data} and ~\ref{thm:dataconv}, the elements of $\ddata(\val{M})$ are exactly the data computed by the operational semantics of $M$.

+Most proofs in this section take place in the system $\RCFP$ (Section~\ref{sub-RCFP}) which is based on classical logic.
+Classical logic is needed since for the rules (Rest-intro), (Rest-stab), and (Conc-lem), the verification that the extracted programs are realizers uses the law of excluded middle.
+Note the relation `$d\in\ddata(a)$', which was defined on the meta-level in Section~\ref{sub-denot}, can be formalized in $\RCFP$.
+This also holds for the rank function and the predicates $\Data$ and $\regD$ defined in Section~\ref{subsec:soundness}.
+Since we always argue within $\RCFP$ we will refrain from using semantic brackets from now on.
+For example, we will write $\ddata(M)$ instead of $\ddata(\val{M})$, and the above statement about admissible formulas stands for the $\RCFP$ formula $\rea(A)(M) \to \ddata(M) \subseteq \rea(A^-)$ where $A^-$ is obtained from $A$ by deleting $\Set$ and replacing restriction by implication.
+In fact, Theorem~\ref{thm-faithfulness} shows (for closed $A$) the more general formula $\forall a\,(\rea(A)(a) \to \ddata(a) \subseteq \rea(A^-))$.